ronkok/Hurmet/docs/manual.md

 #### Typing lag

 A big document with a lot of math may cause typing lag.
-You can regain some speed by using Firefox instead of Chrome or Edge, and gain more speed by clicking on the Draft Mode toggle button at **File | Draft mode**.
+You can regain speed by clicking on the Draft Mode toggle button at **File | Draft mode**.
 It will render math as plain text and omit the blue echos.

-I expect that Chrome and Edge will get a performance boost when they support MathML.

 #### Matrix multiplication